jbox-web/redmine_mail_checker/README.md

 Running periodicaly ```bundle exec rake redmine:email:receive_imap``` to check your mails leads to high memory consumption : Redmine is loaded twice, once for your webserver and once for the cron task.
 This is not very efficient : for VPS with small memory size this can lead to memory saturation and the intervention of the OOM Killer who will kill the job.

+## Compatibility

+This plugin is compatible with Redmine versions > 2.4.

 ## Installation

 **1)** Install this plugin with git clone